Cochrane, Alberta: Transit

+On October 7, 2019 the town launched COLT (Cochrane On-Demand Local Transit).
+An app based local transportation service, described as an "Uber bus system".
+The transit system, which was chosen due to its significantly lower operating cost compared to traditional route based transit, allows for users to request a ride on demand from one of over 150 stops in the town.
+COLT has a partnership with On-It regional transit, providing a connection between Cochrane and Calgary.

 Education

-Cochrane is home to schools from the public Rocky View School Division No. 41, the separate Calgary Catholic School District, and the Greater Southern Alberta Catholic Francophone Region #4 (CSCFSA).
+Cochrane is home to schools from the public Rocky View School Division No. 41, the separate Calgary Catholic School District, and the Conseil Scolaire FrancoSud.

-As of 2022, there were twelve public and separate schools in operation within the town boundaries.
+As of 2025, there were twelve public and separate schools in operation within the town boundaries.